 \subsection{Identification of cross-correlations between genomic and functional brain connectivity features on PNC data}

-We apply Procedure \ref{proc:FDRcorrectedSCCA} to a matrix derived from the PNC SNP data and a matrix derived from the FC values resulting from the PNC EMID task fMRI data.
+We apply Procedure~\ref{proc:FDRcorrectedSCCA} to a matrix derived from the PNC SNP data and a matrix derived from the FC values resulting from the PNC EMID task fMRI data.
 The subset of PNC subjects for whom we have both types of data available is of size $n = 811$.
-Following the process applied in the simulations of Section \ref{sec:hybrid_simulation}, in this analysis we tune the penalty parameters in Step 2 of Procedure \ref{proc:FDRcorrectedSCCA} such that $\widehat{\fatu}^{(0)}$ and $\widehat{\fatv}^{(0)}$ each contain approximately $\frac{n/3}{2} \approx 135$ non-zero entries.
+Following the process applied in the simulations of Section~\ref{sec:hybrid_simulation}, in this analysis we tune the penalty parameters in Step 2 of Procedure~\ref{proc:FDRcorrectedSCCA} such that $\widehat{\fatu}^{(0)}$ and $\widehat{\fatv}^{(0)}$ each contain approximately $\frac{n/3}{2} \approx 135$ non-zero entries.
 Because we aim to capture all relevant genomic and brain imaging features within this limited number of non-zero entries of $\widehat{\fatu}^{(0)}$ and $\widehat{\fatv}^{(0)}$ respectively, we perform some feature engineering to focus the relevant signals within a smaller number of transformed features.
-For the SNP data this is accomplished by gene-specific PCA transformations, as described in Section \ref{sec:hybrid_simulation}.
-This transformation results in reduced dimensionality with $p_X = 60372$ genomic features, which form the matrix $X$.
+For the SNP data this is accomplished by gene-specific PCA transformations, as described in Section~\ref{sec:hybrid_simulation}.
+This reduces the dimensionality of the untransformed SNP data to $p_X = 60372$ gene-level features, which form the matrix $X$.
 In addition to consolidating the genomic variability within a smaller number of derived features, the utilized approach also facilitates the interpretation of the findings, because each column of $X$ directly corresponds to exactly one gene.